by Jeff Knox

 Allowing your Realtor® to negotiate for you can ensure you are comfortable with all the terms of your sale, and not just the price.

-Your work isn’t done once you receive an offer.
+Your work isn’t done once you receive and accept an offer.
 Next, you must undergo appraisals, inspections and title searches before you can close on your property.

 If you’ve never sold property before, these additional things could leave you frustrated.
 Inspections are some of the most serious negotiations during the sale of a home.
 Again, most things are negotiable during a sale, so knowing what is "standard" or "expected" for a seller to repair, while not knowing what is not a "standard" item expected in a repair could cost an owner a lot of money in the end by agreeing to repairs which are not normally accepted repairs within the industry.